-The encoder SHOULD start the broadcast by sending an HTTP POST request with an empty “body” (zero content length) by using the same ingestion POSTURL.
+The encoder or ingest source SHOULD start the broadcast by sending an HTTP POST request with an empty “body” (zero content length) by using the same ingestion POSTURL.
 This can help the encoder quickly detect whether the live ingestion endpoint is valid, and if there are any authentication or other conditions required.
 Per HTTP protocol, the server can't send back an HTTP response until the entire request, including the POST body, is received.
 Given the long-running nature of a live event, without this step, the encoder might not be able to detect any error until it finishes sending all the data.

-The encoder MUST handle any errors or authentication challenges because of (1).
+The encoder or ingest source MUST handle any errors or authentication challenges because of (1).
 If (1) succeeds with a 200 response, continue.

-The encoder MUST start a new HTTP POST request with the fragmented MP4 stream.
+The encoder or ingest source MUST start a new HTTP POST request with the fragmented MP4 stream.
 The payload MUST start with the header boxes ftyp and moov, followed by fragments signalled by the moof and mdat boxes.
 Note that the ftyp, and moov boxes (in this order) MUST be sent with each request, even if the encoder must reconnect because the previous request was terminated prior to the end of the stream.

-The encoder SHOULD use chunked transfer encoding option of the HTTP POST command [2] for uploading as it is impossible to predict the entire content length of the live stream.
+The encoder or ingest source SHOULD use chunked transfer encoding option of the HTTP POST command [2] for uploading as it is impossible to predict the entire content length of the live stream.

-The encoder MAY use individual HTTP POST commands [2] for uploading media fragments when ready if it is possible to predict the entire content length after the fragment became available.
+The encoder or ingest source MAY use individual HTTP POST commands [2] for uploading media fragments when ready if it is possible to predict the entire content length after the fragment became available.
 The encoder must send the ftyp and moov boxes (in this order) with each individual request, followed by the media fragments moof and mdat.

-When the live stream event is over, after sending the last fragment, the encoder MUST gracefully end the chunked transfer encoding message sequence (most HTTP client stacks handle it automatically) by signalling the stop.
-The encoder MUST wait for the service to return the final response code, and then terminate the connection.
+When the live stream event is over, after sending the last fragment, the encoder or ingest source MUST gracefully end the chunked transfer encoding message sequence (most HTTP client stacks handle it automatically) by signalling the stop.
+The encoder or ingest source MUST wait for the service to return the final response code, and then terminate the connection.

-The stop message can be sent by an ingesting entity such as a live encoder to signal an end of stream (end of the live stream event) by sending a movie fragment random access “mfra” box in the stream.
+The stop message can be sent by the encoder or live ingest source to signal an end of stream (end of the live stream event) by sending a movie fragment random access “mfra” box in the stream.

 If the HTTP POST request terminates or times out with a TCP error prior to the end of the stream, the encoder MUST issue a new POST request by using a new connection, and follow the preceding requirements.
 Additionally, the encoder MAY resend the previous two MP4 fragments for each track in the stream, and resume without introducing a discontinuity in the media timeline.
 Resending the last two ISO BMFF fragments for each track ensures that there is no data loss.
-In other words, if a stream contains both an audio and a video track, and the current POST request fails, the encoder must reconnect and resend the last two fragments for the audio track, which were previously successfully sent, and the last two fragments for the video track, which were previously successfully sent, to ensure that there is no data loss.
+In other words, if a stream contains both an audio and a video track, and the current POST request fails, the encoder or media ingest source must reconnect and resend the last two fragments for the audio track, which were previously successfully sent, and the last two fragments for the video track, which were previously successfully sent, to ensure that there is no data loss.
 The encoder MAY maintain a “forward” buffer of media fragments, which it resends when it reconnects.

-In case of an encoder restart and none of the last two ISO BMFF fragments can be send, the timestamps of tdft of fragments that are sent MUST be higher than previously sent media fragments.
+In case of an encoder or media ingest source restart and none of the last two ISO BMFF fragments can be send, the timestamps of tdft of fragments that are sent MUST be higher than previously sent media fragments.